Evan M Rehm

 2) What determines species' range limits?

 My research sites are in Manu National Park in Cusco, Peru where I am part of the Andes Biodiversity and Ecosystems Research Group.
 I have also collaborated with Dr. Christian Körner and his colleagues at the University of Basel in Switzerland to learn important ecophysiological techniques.

-In May 2017 I joined Carla D'Antonio at University of California Santa Barbara as a Post-doc to investigate ecological feedbacks and alternate stable states that may affect regeneration of tropical forest on the Big Island of Hawaii.
+In May 2017 I joined Carla D'Antonio at University of California Santa Barbara as a Post-doc investigating ecological feedbacks and alternate stable states that may affect regeneration of tropical forest on the Big Island of Hawaii.
 I am currently based in Hilo, HI and spend a majority of my time in the field at the Hakalau Forest National Wildlife Refuge.